plaguss/reducto/docs/index.rst

 ---------------
 I'm a Harry Potter fan and the name can be cast as a spell.

-Its a simple command line interface that reduces the content of the python source code to a bunch of simple measures.
+It's a simple command line interface that reduces the content of the python source code to a bunch of simple measures.

-It must be a name which didn't exist on PyPI, so... reducto it is.
+It had to be a name which didn't exist on PyPI, so... reducto it is.